TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 A **web-based application** offers several advantages that make it the most practical and effective solution for this project.
 It provides cost efficiency by eliminating the need for separate Android and iOS builds, reducing both development and maintenance expenses.
 Its accessibility and ease of deployment allow users to launch the app instantly from any modern smartphone or laptop without the need for downloads or installations—an ideal feature for field environments like driving ranges where quick setup and minimal friction are essential.
 Through the Web Bluetooth API, the app can directly connect to BLE-enabled launch monitors and the ESP-32 visor without requiring a native bridge, enabling real-time data processing and immediate transmission to the visor display.
 The system’s cloud connectivity ensures seamless integration with remote databases and analytics services via HTTPS, supporting session storage, history tracking, and personalized coaching feedback accessible from any device.
 Additionally, its scalability and maintainability stem from centralized server updates, guaranteeing that all users operate on the latest version without manual intervention or app store approvals.
 Finally, by leveraging modern web technologies such as React, Tailwind, and Web Bluetooth, the platform delivers an intuitive, mobile-responsive user experience that captures the functionality of a native app while maintaining the simplicity and universality of a browser-based interface.

 While native and desktop applications provide certain technical advantages, they introduce unnecessary complexity, platform dependency, and deployment challenges.
-A **web-based Progressive Web App** offers the most balanced solution — providing broad device compatibility, low cost, real-time Bluetooth communication, and portability within a single system.
+A **Progressive Web App** offers the most balanced solution — providing broad device compatibility, low cost, real-time Bluetooth communication, and portability within a single system.

 ### Heads-Up Display